Connecting the Corridor

 Wildlife Crossings

-Wildlife underpasses are a unique type of wildlife crossing that allows animals to safely traverse under a roadway system.
-Through tunnels, culverts, and designated areas underneath bridges, mammals, amphibians, and reptiles can find ways to safely navigate habitat fragmentation while helping humans avoid wildlife vehicle collisions.
+Wildlife crossing underpasses are a unique type of wildlife crossing that allows animals to safely traverse under a roadway system.
+Through tunnels, culverts, and designated areas underneath bridges, mammals, reptiles, and amphibians can find ways to safely navigate fragmented habitats while increasing the safety of motorists in preventing wildlife vehicle collisions (WVC’s).

-Wildlife underpasses are currently being used across the state of North Carolina, but many more structures are needed in the future due to rapid human development and rising sea levels.
+Wildlife crossing underpasses are currently being used across the state of North Carolina, but many more structures are needed in the future due to rapid human development, the need for upgrading and modernizing road networks, and to increase habitat connectivity in our coastal region due to rising sea levels.

-Wildlife overpasses, sometimes called wildlife or green bridges, are crossings built over roadways to allow larger land mammals to freely travel.
+Wildlife overpasses, sometimes called wildlife bridges or green bridges, are crossings built over roadways to allow larger land mammals to safely travel into new territories.
 These types of crossings help reduce vehicle collision injury and death in both animals and humans while also reducing vehicle damage costs.
-Efficacy of wildlife crossings have reduced wildlife vehicle collisions by up to 90%.
+Efficacy of wildlife crossings, both underpasses and overpasses, have reduced wildlife vehicle collisions by up to 90%.

-Conservationists and organizations are currently working to secure federal funding, finalize research and plans to break ground in building these types of wildlife crossings in the future.
+Conservationists and organizations are currently working collaboratively to secure federal funding for research, design, and implementation in order to successfully break ground in building these types of wildlife crossings in the future.

 Wildlife Fencing

-In combination with wildlife crossing structures, fencing can increase success rates by helping wildlife navigate towards the designated area to travel across.
-Fencing can be customized in conjunction with both wildlife crossing underpasses and overpasses.
+In combination with wildlife crossing structures, wildlife fencing can increase success rates by helping to funnel wildlife towards the designated wildlife crossing area to help these animals travel safely across roadways.
+Wildlife fencing can be customized in conjunction with both wildlife crossing underpasses and overpasses and are dependent in size and design specific to the different species the wildlife crossings are built to protect.

 Wildlife fencing is currently being used in areas throughout the state of North Carolina where wildlife crossing structures are in existence.